 After college, al-Maliki lived in Al Hillah and worked in the education department.

-In the late 1960s, he joined the Islamic Dawa Party, an armed, political underground resistance movement, associated with the Shia sect of Islam.
-During the late 1960s and 1970s, al-Maliki worked to resist the influence of Saddam Hussein's Baathist leadership.
+In the late 1960s, he joined the Islamic Dawa Party, an armed, political underground resistance movement associated with the Shia sect of Islam, with al-Maliki rising quickly within its ranks.
+Heading into the 1970s, al-Maliki worked to resist the influence of Saddam Hussein's Baathist leadership.

 Following the overthrow of Saddam Hussein in April 2003, former opposition groups began returning to Baghdad.
 A scramble for power began among the different political factions under the umbrella of American occupation.
 With the Baathists defeated, two Shia political groups emerged: the Al Dawa party and Muqtada al Sadr's militia group, the Mahdi Army.
-Al-Maliki was appointed as vice president for de-Baathification of former Iraqi government and military personnel.
+Al-Maliki was appointed vice president for de-Baathification of the former Iraqi government and military personnel.
 He was then appointed vice president of the provisional parliament and helped draft the country's constitution.

 In January 2005, al-Maliki won a seat to the transitional National Assembly.
 By May of the same year, Dawa Party leader Ibrahim al-Jaafari was sworn in as interim prime minister.
 During this time, Iraq plummeted into sectarian violence and civil war.
 Al-Jaafari's leadership came into question as violence escalated and the country's infrastructure fell into disarray.
 The crackdown on Baathist civil servants left Iraq with few qualified persons to help run the government.
 Out of a job and exiled from the political process, many Baathists resorted to insurgency to regain their power.
 Losing confidence in the prime minister, in April 2006 the Iraqi parliament chose al-Maliki to replace al-Jaafari.